nikitavoloboev/data/docs/research-papers/research-papers.md

 [Zotero](https://www.zotero.org/) is neat.
 [Papers We Love](https://github.com/papers-we-love/papers-we-love) is a great community.

+[Math as Code](https://github.com/Jam3/math-as-code) is nice to read to better understand math notation in papers.

 Below is a list of research papers I read with a link to my own notes of the paper.

 ## 2017